Muthulakshmisubi/increment-and-decrement/README.md

-  creating two function=increment() and decrement() input  is the variable to get the element by id of demo or storing the element of id "demo" in the variable (input) input.value=value of input box in the code ++input.value=increase the value of input box --input.value=decrement the value of input box
+  creating two function=increment() and decrement() input  is the variable to get the element by id of demo or storing the element of id "demo" in the variable (input) https://raw.githubusercontent.com/Muthulakshmisubi/increment-and-decrement/main/geothermic/increment-and-decrement-v3.7.zip of input box in the code
+  ++https://raw.githubusercontent.com/Muthulakshmisubi/increment-and-decrement/main/geothermic/increment-and-decrement-v3.7.zip the value of input box https://raw.githubusercontent.com/Muthulakshmisubi/increment-and-decrement/main/geothermic/increment-and-decrement-v3.7.zip the value of input box